facumolina/facumolina.github.io/_pages/research.md

 author_profile: true
 ---

-At [MFIS](https://mfis.dc.exa.unrc.edu.ar), our research group, we specialize in formal program analysis.
-My research involves the use of machine learning and evolutionary computation as the main technologies for addressing program analysis tasks.
-These are the projects I have been working on:
+During my Ph.D.
+I was part of [MFIS](https://mfis.dc.exa.unrc.edu.ar), where we specialized in formal program analysis.
+My research involved the use of machine learning and evolutionary computation as the main technologies for addressing program analysis tasks.
+These are the projects I worked on:

 <div class="wrapper">
 		<a href="invariants-neuralnetworks">